Puck and player tracking coming to NHL next season

-Commissioner Gary Bettman announced the long-expected news Friday during All-Star Weekend in San Jose, California.
+Commissioner Gary Bettman announced the long-expected news Friday during All-Star Weekend in San Jose, California, calling it a “breakthrough that is years in the making.”
 The league is partnering with German company Jogmo World Corp. to put microchips on player jerseys and inside game pucks.
 Real-time data will be gathered by antennas in all 31 NHL arenas.

-The NHL will join the NFL as the two major North American professional sports leagues with wearable tracking technology.
+The NHL joins the NFL as the two major North American professional sports leagues with wearable tracking technology.
 The NBA and Major League Baseball use sophisticated systems that can include radar and cameras.

+“Being on the forefront of innovation is good for our game and most especially for our fans,” Bettman said.
+“With the speed and complexity of hockey, it makes for an unparalleled on-ice product, but at the same time it also presents an incredible challenge.
+So as a league we have made significant investment to create new technology that quite literally did not exist.”

+Long after the glowing puck of FoxTrax a generation ago, the NHL began its work on puck and player tracking in earnest in 2013.
+Tests of various systems were done at All-Star games, the 2016 World Cup of Hockey and two regular-season games earlier this month in Las Vegas.

 Players have agreed to the tracking, but the NHL is not yet committing to a firm start date because officials say testing is ongoing with the potential for changes after feedback from players, teams and broadcasters.
 But the league is confident in the accuracy of the radio frequency-based system and its application for 1,271 regular-season games and the playoffs.